 - Your plans or needs change.

 As the application season progresses, life goes on.
 Personal needs change: geography, partner and family issues, personal interests.
-Professional needs and goals change – perhaps you lost your job; perhaps a new healthcare project intrigued you and you now want to consult in this area.
+Professional needs and goals change – perhaps you feel less secure about your job; perhaps a new healthcare project intrigued you and you now want to consult in this area.
 Revisit your list, see what works and what doesn’t, and adapt it accordingly.

-- You encounter a program that appeals to you that you didn’t initially consider (like in the NYU Stern example earlier in this post).
+- You encounter a program that appeals to you that you didn’t initially consider.

 Look at your list: Would this program replace another one on your list?
 Or would you want to add it?
 Either option is fine, depending on your needs and resources.